usrshare/szsol/README.md

  * Z (QWERTY mode only) or F3: restart the game
    (all cards will move to the same positions they were in at the start of the game)
  * N or F2: start a new game
  * Shift+N or F4: start a specifically-numbered game

+## How to play kabusol

+Kabufuda solitaire is played with a 40-card kabufuda deck.
+The deck features cards valued between 1 and 10, four of each value.

+In kabusol, all of the cards are represented with their numeric value.
+A "one" card is colored red, to represent the color of its card.

+The goal is to arrange the 40 cards, which are initially spread randomly and evenly across 8 rows of the tableau, into 10 separate stacks.
+Cards form a stack whenever four cards of the same value (and no other cards) occupy a tableau row or a free cell.

+Cards can be stacked if they have the same value.
+A free cell can only contain one card, but it's also possible to drop 4 equal-value cards onto an empty free cell (forming a stack) or to drop 3 equal-value cards onto a free cell containing the 4th card of the same value (also forming a stack).

+When a stack is formed, it becomes immovable: no cards can be placed on it, and it can't be moved anywhere.
+In addition, if there are locked free cells (which occur when the game is started at a difficulty level other than "Easy"), one locked free cell is unlocked whenever a stack is formed.

+**WARNING**: the game only counts victories when it's played on the "Expert" difficulty.

+### Controls
+ * W,E,R,T,Y,U,I,O: select tableau rows
+   (press multiple times to move more than one card from a row) (hold shift to select as many cards as possible from a row)
+ * 2,3,4,5: select one of the free cells
+ * [space bar]: remove selection
+ * Shift+X or F10: quit.
+ * Z (QWERTY mode only) or F3: restart the game
+   (all cards will move to the same positions they were in at the start of the game)
+ * D: change the difficulty at which the next game will be played.
+ * N or F2: start a new game
+ * Shift+N or F4: start a specifically-numbered game